tkmusic/turtle-interpreter/README.md

 8. **debug.h**: Header file declaring functions related to debugging.
 It includes prototypes for `disassembleChunk` and `disassembleInstruction`.

+9. **value.c**: Source file implementing functions for managing a dynamic array of `Value` types.

+10. **value.h**: Header file declaring functions and structures related to managing `Value` types.

 ## Code Chunks (`chunk.c`, `chunk.h`)

 The Turtle Interpreter uses code chunks to represent the bytecode of Turtle programs.
 A code chunk (`Chunk`) consists of an array of bytes (`code`), a count of the number of bytes used (`count`), and the capacity of the array (`capacity`).
+Additionally, code chunks now include a `ValueArray` named `constants` to store constant values.
 The main operations related to code chunks are:

-- `void initChunk(Chunk* chunk)`: Initializes a code chunk by setting the count and capacity to zero and allocating memory for the code array.
+- `void initChunk(Chunk* chunk)`: Initializes a code chunk by setting the count and capacity to zero, allocating memory for the code array, and initializing the constants array.

-- `void freeChunk(Chunk* chunk)`: Frees the memory allocated for the code array within a code chunk and resets the chunk to its initial state.
+- `void freeChunk(Chunk* chunk)`: Frees the memory allocated for the code array and constants array within a code chunk and resets the chunk to its initial state.

 - `void writeChunk(Chunk* chunk, uint8_t byte)`: Writes a byte to the code chunk.
 If the capacity is exceeded, it dynamically resizes the code array to accommodate more bytes.

-## Memory Management (`memory.c`, `memory.h`)

-The memory management module provides functions for dynamic memory allocation and deallocation.
-Key macros include:

-- `GROW_CAPACITY(capacity)`: Expands the capacity of a dynamic array.
-If the current capacity is less than 8, it sets the new capacity to 8; otherwise, it doubles the current capacity.

-- `GROW_ARRAY(type, pointer, oldCount, newCount)`: Dynamically resizes an array of a specified type.
-It is used to resize the code array within a code chunk.

-- `FREE_ARRAY(type, pointer, oldCount, newCount)`: Frees the memory allocated for an array.
-It is used to free the memory of the code array within a code chunk.

-- `void* reallocate(void* pointer, size_t oldSize, size_t newSize)`: Reallocates memory for a block of memory, handling resizing and freeing.
+- `int addConstant(Chunk* chunk, Value value)`: Appends a constant value to the constants array and returns its index.

 ## Debugging Functionality (`debug.c`, `debug.h`)

-The debugging functionality has been introduced to aid developers in understanding the execution flow and bytecode representation.
+The debugging functionality has been updated to handle the new `OP_CONSTANT` instruction.
 The following functions have been added:

 - `void disassembleChunk(Chunk* chunk, const char* name)`: Prints the disassembled bytecode of a given code chunk, identified by the provided name.

-- `int disassembleInstruction(Chunk* chunk, int offset)`: Disassembles an individual instruction at the specified offset within a code chunk.
+- `int constantInstruction(const char* name, Chunk* chunk, int offset)`: Disassembles an `OP_CONSTANT` instruction at the specified offset within a code chunk, printing detailed information about the constant value.

+## Value Management (`value.c`, `value.h`)

+The `value.c` and `value.h` files introduce functions for managing a dynamic array of `Value` types.
+The `ValueArray` structure includes fields for capacity, count, and an array of values.
+Functions include:

+- `void initValueArray(ValueArray* array)`: Initializes a `ValueArray` by setting the values array to `NULL` and the capacity and count to zero.

+- `void writeValueArray(ValueArray* array, Value value)`: Appends a `Value` to the values array.
+If the capacity is exceeded, it dynamically resizes the array.

+- `void freeValueArray(ValueArray* array)`: Frees the memory allocated for the values array within a `ValueArray` and resets the array to its initial state.

+- `void printValue(Value value)`: Prints a `Value` to the console.

 ## Build and Execution (`main.c`)

-The `main.c` file serves as the entry point for the Turtle Interpreter.
-It now includes additional functionality to test the debugging features.
-Specifically, it creates a simple code chunk containing an `OP_RETURN` instruction, disassembles the chunk using `disassembleChunk`, and then frees the allocated memory.
+The `main.c` file now includes additional functionality to demonstrate the new `OP_CONSTANT` instruction and constant handling.
+It creates a chunk with an `OP_CONSTANT` instruction and a constant value, followed by an `OP_RETURN` instruction.
+The chunk is then disassembled and printed using `disassembleChunk`.